black-bryan/scim-examples/kubernetes/README.md

 kubectl set env deploy/op-scim-bridge OP_TLS_DOMAIN=""
 ```

+Modify [`op-scim-issuer.yaml`](./op-scim-issuer.yaml) to have your valid email address for certicate creation.

+Modify [`op-scim-ingress.yaml`](./op-scim-ingress.yaml) to have your valid SCIM bridge address for the host in both lines 18 and line 30.

 Modify [`op-scim-service.yaml`](./op-scim-service.yaml) to use the alternate `http` port for the Service as noted within the manifest.
 Traffic from your TLS endpoint should be directed to this port (80, by default).

+Addityionally modify line 8 to state `type: ClusterIP` in your op-scim-service.yaml.

 If SCIM bridge has already been deployed, apply the amended Service manifest:

 ```sh
 kubectl apply --filename=./op-scim-service.yaml